Projects Para 55

 The term 'Para 55' formerly 'PPS 7' refers to the aspirational national planning policy, first established in 1997, which sets out various special circumstances which can enable the erection of new isolated dwellings in the open countryside.

-The requirements of Paragraph 55 set a very high bar for architects, and rightly so.
+The requirements of Paragraph 55, sets a very high bar for architects and rightly so.
 It demands a design approach of the highest quality.
-As a result, our studio has developed a sensitive and creative approach to design.
+As a result, our studio has developed a sensitive and creative approach and our projects undergo a thorough examination at each stage of their development; from inception to planning, through technical design and construction.

 Inspirational sustainable design is an inevitable consequence of our rigorous approach to each and every stage of a design’s development.